Phala-Network/phala-cloud-cli/COMMANDS.md

 #### Subcommands:

 - **`deploy`**: Deploy or register an AppAuth contract for on-chain KMS.
+This is part of the advanced, multi-step workflow.
+It will prompt for the main KmsAuth contract address if not provided.
 This command supports interactive prompts for all parameters if not provided as options.

   - **Options:**
     - `--kms-contract-address <kmsContractAddress>`: Address of the main KMS contract.